japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-extending-new-data-sources.md

 Spark Structured Streaming uses Spark SQL for planning streaming queries (_preparing for execution_).

 Spark SQL is migrating from the former Data Source API V1 to a new Data Source API V2, and so is Structured Streaming.
-That is exactly the reason for <<spark-sql-streaming-BaseStreamingSource.md#, BaseStreamingSource>> and <<spark-sql-streaming-BaseStreamingSink.md#, BaseStreamingSink>> APIs for the two different Data Source API's class hierarchies, for streaming sources and sinks, respectively.
+That is exactly the reason for [BaseStreamingSource](spark-sql-streaming-BaseStreamingSource.md) and [BaseStreamingSink](spark-sql-streaming-BaseStreamingSink.md) APIs for the two different Data Source API's class hierarchies, for streaming sources and sinks, respectively.

 Structured Streaming supports two [stream execution engines](StreamExecution.md) (i.e. [Micro-Batch](micro-batch-stream-processing.md) and [Continuous](spark-sql-streaming-continuous-stream-processing.md)) with their own APIs.